How to look at your energy consumption on the web

 --------------------------------------------------------

-If you don't know your ip address: http://www.whatismyip.com/
+If you don't know your ip address, click this link: http://www.whatismyip.com/

 Part Three - Reading from the database and graphing with Flot

-Screenshot of flot based graph showing the immersion heater going on
+Screenshot of flot based graph showing the immersion heater switching on

 1. Download Flot here.

-2. Upload Flot to the document root of your domain and unzip.
+2. Upload Flot to the document root of your domain, and unzip the flot archive.

-4. Upload to the document root of your domain and unzip both index.php and layout.css to the document root.
+4. Upload the config file to your domain document root, and unzip both index.php and layout.css to the document root.

 5. Enter your database name, username and password in index.php.